CSUN-IT/laravel-force-https/README.md

 ## Required Environment Variables

-You added two environment variables to your `.env` file that control the sending of messages via email.
+You added an environment variable to your `.env` file that controls the protocol the application traffic uses.

 ### FORCE_HTTPS